Murder Mystery Game AI

 Strategic Clue Placement

 The most effective evidence distributes clues across multiple documents rather than concentrating them in one place.
-For example: the autopsy reveals time of death (Tuesday 8 PM–10 PM), witness statements place Suspect A at the scene at 8:30 PM, financial records show Suspect B received $100,000 the next day, and forensic analysis matches Suspect C's DNA to evidence—yet their statement claims they never visited the location.
+For example: the autopsy reveals time of death, witness statements place a suspect at the scene during that window, financial records show another suspect received an unexpected payment the next day, and forensic analysis matches a third suspect's DNA to evidence—yet their statement claims they never visited the location.

 This forces players to connect dots between documents, creating genuine detective work rather than a simple reading exercise.